-I decided to try to come up with something a bit more nutritious to utilize my (seemingly) continual supply of over-ripe bananas.
-I don’t usually bake without sugar, but it seemed like a great challenge to come up with something loaded with super healthy ingredients, low in fat and sans sugar.
-Could I do it?
-I wasn’t so sure.
+I love having a more nutritious option for using up all those over-ripe bananas.
+I don't generally bake without sugar, but I liked the challenge of coming up with something loaded with super healthy ingredients, low in fat and sans sugar.

-I’d read about using raisins as a sweetener and decided to give it a go.
-I threw all of my wet ingredients into a blender jar along with a handful of raisins.
-A thirty second whirl was all it took to puree the raisins and blend the other ingredients.
-I added this “wet” mixture to the dry ingredients I had already combined in a big bowl; wheat bran, oatmeal, all-purpose flour, whole wheat flour, cinnamon, baking powder, baking soda and a pinch of salt.
+After reading about using pureed raisins as a natural sweetener, I decided to give it a go.
+A thirty second whirl in the blender was all it took to puree the raisins and combine the other ingredients.
+I added this "wet" mixture to the dry ingredients I had already combined in a big bowl; wheat bran, oatmeal, all-purpose and whole wheat flour, cinnamon, baking powder, baking soda and a pinch of salt.

 It took a few tries to get the proportions right, but these these Healthy Banana Bran Muffins are now on my list of top favorite muffins.
-They’re moist, flavorful and just plain delicious.
-With lots of fiber and super nutritious ingredients, one muffin gives me lots of energy and keeps me satisfied all morning.
+They're moist, flavorful and just plain delicious.
+With lots of fiber and super nutritious ingredients, one muffin gives me oddles of energy, and keeps me satisfied all morning.

 - 2 teaspoons water

 - 2 teaspoons honey